jcorporation/myMPD/docs/installation/compiling.md

 - cmake >= 3.4
 - libasan3 - for debug builds only
 - Perl - to create translation files
-- pcre - for pcre support
+- pcre2 - for pcre support
 - Optional (devel packages):
   - OpenSSL >= 1.1.0 - for https support
   - libid3tag - to extract embedded coverimages